12 Mar A Multi-cognitive Deficit Model of Developmental Dyslexia

 Article continues below...

 Most problems can only be solved if we address the causes, which brings us to the most controversial aspect of the dyslexia elephant: its cause(s).

 The phonological deficit theory is the most well-developed and supported of the theories of dyslexia.
-It has been widely researched, both in the UK (York group) and in the US.
+It has been widely researched, both in the UK (York group) and in the US, resulting in a remarkable degree of consensus concerning the causal role of phonological skills in young children’s reading progress.
+Children who have good phonological skills, or good “phonological awareness”, become good readers and good spellers.
+Children with poor phonological skills progress more poorly.
+In particular, those who have a specific phonological deficit are likely to be classified as dyslexic by the time they are 9 or 10 years old (Goswami, 1999).
 The US researchers have united in adopting the phonological deficit hypothesis since the early 1980s, and this united front has led to the investment of more than $15 million annually by the US government, via the National Institute for Child Health and Human Development (NICHD) (Fawcett, 2001).

 Phonological awareness refers to an individual’s awareness of the phonological structure, or sound structure, of language.
 It is a listening skill that includes the ability to distinguish units of speech, such as rhymes, syllables in words, and individual phonemes in syllables.

 Phonological awareness is often confused with phonics, but it is different.
 Phonics requires students to know and match letters or letter patterns with sounds, learn the rules of spelling, and use this information to decode (read) and encode (write) words.
 Phonological awareness relates only to speech sounds, not to alphabet letters or sound-spellings, so it is not necessary for students to have alphabet knowledge in order to develop a basic phonological awareness of language.